SkoolNotes/Taproot/2020ISOS101/KBxISOSMLPrivacy.md

 		- location tracking easily de-anonymized by simple cross reference
 		-
 - ML can construct human models
+	- fundamentally about simulation intelligent behavior
 	- ML model of how you think and act
 		- viewed as creepy
 	- if it could predict your thoughts, what then?
-	- funddementally about simulation intelegant behaviour

 ### Regulation!